Appearance

 However, for larger projects and for those involving utilities detection, georeferenced data are critical.
 Generally, GNSS receivers store location information in Latitude/Longitude coordinates.
 By default, Geolitix reads in all GNSS or total station positioning information associated with GPR datasets and converts the GNSS NMEA strings to UTM WGS84 positions.

-It is often required to work on a project with in specific national or regional coordinate system.
-There are many tools available to convert UTM WGS84 coordinate to the hundreds of possible national grids.
+It is often required to work on a project within a specific national or regional coordinate system.
+There are many tools available to convert UTM WGS84 coordinates to the hundreds of possible national grids.
 However, it is crucial to note that such tools are often inaccurate up to multiple metres, which could produce inaccurate final results.

 From this menu, you can select the default planar measurement units (meters, centimeters, millimeters, feet, or inches) and the default vertical measurement units.